G.I. Joe: The Movie: Plot

 Meanwhile, a disguised Zarana uses Falcon to infiltrate Serpentor's holding cell.
-For abandoning his training, Falcon is put on guard duty by his older half-brother Duke.
-After Falcon abandons his post to flirt with Jinx, the Dreadnoks and Nemesis Enforcer free Serpentor, injuring Alpine, Bazooka and Gung-Ho in the process.
-General Hawk scolds Falcon for abandoning his post and confines him to his quarters until court-martial.
+Falcon is put on guard duty by his older half-brother Duke as a punishment for skipping the training earlier.
+Falcon abandons his post to flirt with Jinx, while the Dreadnoks and Nemesis Enforcer free Serpentor, injuring Alpine, Bazooka and Gung-Ho in the process.
+General Hawk scolds Falcon for dereliction of duty and confines him to his quarters until court-martial.

 In Cobra-La, Cobra Commander is tried and Golobulus reveals his plans to launch spore pods, filled with mutative spores into space and use the BET to hatch them thus dooming humanity.
 He punishes Cobra Commander for his repeated failures following his trial by exposing him to the spores, which transforms Cobra Commander into a snake.
 He flees and makes his way to the Joes' camp with Roadblock.

 Convinced by Duke to spare Falcon from a harsh punishment, General Hawk reassigns Falcon to the "Slaughter House" where he is to be retrained by Sgt.
 Slaughter and his "Renegades" consisting of ex-Viper Mercer, former football player Red Dog, and former acrobat Taurus.
 On a weaponless recon mission in the Terror Drome, the five learn of Cobra's plans and that the Baroness has discovered the location of the BET.
 As Falcon and the others destroy the Terror Drome, Cobra launches an assault on the Joes.
 The Joes launch a counterattack on Cobra, but the BET is stolen.
 Serpentor attempts to kill Falcon, but Duke intervenes and falls into a coma.

 Falcon, the Renegades and the new recruits head to the Himalayas to stop Cobra-La.
 The G.I.
 Joe team is led to Cobra-La's lair by Cobra Commander.
 The new recruits prove themselves valuable soldiers as the Joes rescue their captured teammates.
 Falcon, Jinx and Sgt.
 Slaughter confront Golobulus, Pythona and Serpentor.
 The ensuing fight culminates in Jinx and Slaughter sending Pythona and Nemesis Enforcer falling to their apparent demise.
 Finally, Falcon sends Serpentor out of Cobra-La and reconfigures the BET to incinerate the spore pods in space and destroying Cobra-La.
 Immediately following the battle, the strike team receives news that Duke has come out of his coma and is recovering.